 Services for NGOs

-The CAGI assists international non-governmental organizations (NGOs) established or wishing to set up in the Geneva region.
+The CAGI assists international non-governmental organizations (NGOs) already established or seeking to do so in the Geneva region.

 International Geneva NGO inception grant

-An NGO setting up in Geneva may receive financial support from the Republic and State of Geneva.
-The NGO must meet the conditions set out in Decree 310-2025 of the State Council of 12 February 2025.
+An NGO setting up in Geneva can be supported through a financial contribution granted by the Republic and Canton of Geneva.
+The applicant NGO must meet the conditions set out in Council of State Order 310-2025 of February 12, 2025.

 CAGI is tasked with informing NGOs of the eligibility criteria for such a request and the procedure to be followed.
 CAGI processes the grant request submitted by the NGO where applicable.
-The decision as to whether or not to grant support is taken by the State Councillor in charge of the Department of Finance, Human Resources and External Affairs (DF) upon notice from the Delegate for International Geneva.
+The decision as to whether or not to grant support is taken by the State Councillor in charge of the Department of Finance, Human Resources and External Affairs (DF), upon notice from the Directorate of International Affairs.

-NGOs wishing to apply for support are invited to contact CAGI’s Civil Society Service at ong.cagi@etat.ge.ch to discuss their project.
+NGOs wishing to apply for support are invited to contact CAGI’s Civil Society Department at ong.cagi@etat.ge.ch to discuss their installation project.

 The support takes the form of a financial assistance to assist NGOs in setting up in Geneva.
 This inception grant is intended to cover a range of costs essential to the organisation’s start-up.
 Registration fees, purchase of furniture and equipment, office rental, legal and accounting fees, creation of a website, and the organisation of a launch event represent some of the eligible items.

-Only expenditure relating to the set up of the NGO in Geneva is eligible, excluding :
+Only expenses related to setting up the NGO in Geneva are eligible, excluding :

 • The NGO is an association or foundation under the Swiss Civil Code, or a representative office in Geneva of a foreign-based not-for-profit entity.